 Build on your child’s questions.

 “What’s this?” your child asks as he picks up an old train engine.
-“An old train” you answer, but the conversation might stop there.
-Instead, tell him more of the story like “this train was built by your grandpa who was a conductor on the train in Omaha.
+“An old train,” you answer, but the conversation might stop there.
+Instead, tell him more of the story, like “Your grandpa, a conductor on the train in Omaha, built this train.
 What do you think it would be like to be a conductor?”
 You are keeping the conversation going.
 And if it leads to more questions, be sure to answer them.

 Use stories to help deal with feelings.

 Stories can help a child understand situations or deal with feelings.
 If a child is upset, you can share with him a time that you were upset.
 Or use pretend characters and make up a story in a similar situation and talk about how they dealt with their feelings.
-If a child has a favorite stuffed animal, sometimes it helps to talk about things or solve problems through the voice of the animal, like “Do you think Fluffy would be sad if you couldn’t play?”
-Taking the time to share personal stories and listen to your child’s stories, tells him that you care about him and you value his feelings.
+If a child has a favorite stuffed animal, sometimes it helps to talk about things or solve problems through the animal’s voice, like “Do you think Fluffy would be sad if you couldn’t play?”
+Taking the time to share personal stories and listen to your child’s stories tells him that you care about him and value his feelings.